 By participating in demand response, organizations are improving the reliability and flexibility of the electricity grid, while adding capacity and lowering power system costs.
 Demand response encourages businesses to shift their electricity use from peak hours to off-peak hours to reduce demand on the grid while reducing their energy costs.

 Small businesses can take advantage of time-of-use rates, shifting non-essential energy consumption to off peak periods when the rate is less.
-To help support small business during the COVID-19 outbreak the provincial government has shifted Time-of-Use customers to off-peak pricing.
+To help support small business during the COVID-19 outbreak the provincial government has implemented a fixed electricity price, known as the COVID-19 Recovery Rate, of 12.8 cents per kWh.
 Learn more here.

 - Through the IESO Demand Response Auction, large power consumers, as well as aggregators of facilities, can create an additional source of income and help meet provincial system needs.